illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 ## VMs

-In this course we are using the VMs for all our development so it is important that you learn how to use them.
-Note: That this VM is part of the CS Cloud and we will not support any other machine for grading.
-This means that you should test on this VM and and not any other machine (this includes the CS2XX VM you received in CS 225, EWS, and your local machine).
+In this course, we are using VMs for all our development, so it is important that you learn how to use them.
+These VMs are part of the CS Cloud, and we will not support any other machines for grading.
+This means that you should test on your VM and and not any other machine (this includes the CS2XX VM you received in CS 225, EWS, or your local machine).
 This is to your benefit, since the grading VM is identical to your VM.

-Please ssh or FastX into your VM.
-I have provided the ip in your svn repo.
-If you want to ssh in and your netid is 'bschong2' and your hostname is 'fa16-cs241-000.cs.illinois.edu', then all you need to do is enter
+Please `ssh` or FastX into your VM.
+The IP is in your SVN repo.
+For example, if you want to `ssh` in and your netid is `bschong2` and your hostname is `fa16-cs241-000.cs.illinois.edu`, then all you need to do is enter

 {% highlight bash %}
 ssh bschong2@fa16-cs241-000.cs.illinois.edu
 {% endhighlight %}

 into your terminal.
-If you want a GUI, then you should use FastX and follow these [instructions](https://it.engineering.illinois.edu/user-guides/remote-access/connecting-ews-linux-fastx) or add the -Y flag.
-We also have this nice, [Developing in 241 guide](./Developing In CS241.pdf) to solve your problems and (hopefully) make getting started in setting up your dev environment much easier.
+If you want a GUI, then you should use FastX and follow these [instructions](https://it.engineering.illinois.edu/user-guides/remote-access/connecting-ews-linux-fastx) or add the `-Y` flag to `ssh`.
+We also have a nice [Developing in 241 Guide](./images/Developing In CS241.pdf) to solve your problems and (hopefully) make getting started in setting up your dev environment much easier.

 ## SVN